 To reproduce the relevant temporal features of human contact patterns, we introduced non-Markovian contact dynamics in the form of Weibull-distributed inter-encounter intervals (clustering) or inhomogeneous encounter rates (cyclostationarity).
 Previous studies of non-Markovian disease spread~\cite{van_mieghem_non-markovian_2013} found that clustering drastically affects the epidemic threshold for $T_\lat=0$, which is caused by the high frequency of small inter-encounter intervals~\cite{masuda_small_2020} that, in our context, manifests as a near-zero peak in the conditional encounter rate (Fig.~\ref{fig3}).
 Although it was shown that some non-Markovian models can be mapped onto effective Markov models~\cite{starnini_equivalence_2017,feng_equivalence_2019}, our results suggest that the non-Markovian and cyclostationary features of human contact patterns make a similar general mapping elusive.
 This highlights the necessity for generative models that are non-Markovian, yet well understood and simple enough to find broad use in epidemic modeling and beyond.

-Our work is a first step towards fulfilling this necessity: we identified temporal statistics of real-world contact data that affect disease spread, and faithfully reproduced them with our tailored Weibull renewal process.
-Thereby, our work provides an accessible pathway towards including non-Poissonian statistics into spreading processes, in general, and paves the way to systematically study their non-equilibrium physics.
+Our work is a first step towards providing such models.
+We identified temporal statistics of real-world contact data that affect disease spread, and faithfully reproduced them with our tailored Weibull-renewal process.
+Thereby, our work provides an accessible pathway towards including non-Markovian statistics into spreading processes, in general, and paves the way to systematically study their non-equilibrium physics.